Paul's charge to Timothy, 2:3-4:8

 Athletes have no hope of winning unless they train hard ("unless he strives according to the rules of training").
 "The rules of training" is probably intended, rather than the rules of the competition.
 In the Olympics, a minimum of ten moths full-time training is required of all those who compete.
 "The call is thus again for self-denying service under a strict regime", Marshall.

-de "-" - but, and.
-Here as a transitional connective, indicating a new illustration.
+de "-" - but/and.
+Here as a transitional connective, indicating a step to a new illustration.

 kai "similarly" - also.
 Adjunctive, making the same point; "again", Moffatt.